trflynn89/flymake/examples/README.md

 * simple_cpp_example_tests - An example unit test of the simple C++ project.
 * nested_cpp_example - A library to demonstrate inheritance of compiler flags.
 * nested_cpp_example_tests - An example unit test of the nested C++ project.
+* generated_cpp_example - A library to demonstrate generation of source files.
+* generated_cpp_example_tests - An example unit test of the generator C++ project.
 * jar_example - An executable JAR file created from a Java project.

 To build all of the above: